StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/notifications/teams.md

 ---

 ## Notification Configuration
-When creating a *Notification* select *Teams/ENDPOINT* (with ENDPOINT the name of the endpoint created) as *Notifier* and complete the form.
+When creating a *Notification* select *Teams/ENDPOINT* (with ENDPOINT the name of the endpoint created) as *Connector* and complete the form.

 <figure markdown>
   ![Choose Teams](./images/organisation-notifications-teams-1.png)